amplab/drizzle-spark/DRIZZLE.md

 # Drizzle: Low Latency Execution for Apache Spark

-Drizzle is a low latency execution engine for Apache Spark that is targetted towards stream processing and iterative workloads.
+Drizzle is a low latency execution engine for Apache Spark that is targeted towards stream processing and iterative workloads.
 Currently, Spark uses a BSP computation model, and notifies the scheduler at the end of each task.
 Invoking the scheduler at the end of each task adds overheads and results in decreased